|Go to verse:|

 |2Sa 4:11||- (top)|

 “cut off their hands and their feet.”
-This dishonored their bodies and graphically pointed to the parts of the body that participated in this great crime: the hands that killed and the feet that carried that carried the men in their evil deed.(top)
+This dishonored their bodies and graphically pointed to the parts of the body that participated in this great crime: the hands that killed and the feet on which the men walked to carry out their evil deed.(top)